stanton119/stanton119.github.io/_chrome-plugins/guitar-tabs-for-youtube.md

 ```
 Now every time you want to get the tab for the current YouTube Video, simply click the new bookmark!
 A new web tab will
 appear with the search results for that video from 911Tabs.

----

-If you have any problems or questions please use the comments section at the bottom of the page.